Table of Contents

 Gene expression control in hypoxia

 - Under conditions of low oxygen (hypoxia), cells produce a transcription factor called HIF-1.

-- HIF-1 induces expression of genes to deal with the hypoxic conditions.
+- HIF-1 induces gene expression to regulate hypoxic conditions.

 |Transport glucose into cells|